incendiary/Slice-N-Dice/README.md

  **Slice-N-Dice**

-A toolkit for secure file encryption, slicing, and transfer for red team operations, making the task of blue teams more complex by splitting data streams.
+A toolkit for secure file encryption, slicing, and transfer for red team like operations, making the task of blue teams more complex by splitting data streams.

 ## Repository Structure